 The most significant need of a nonprofit is to tell its story to its donors.
 Zack was one of the best marketing guys in the business.
 He was working for a fortune 50-size company.
 He knew how to tell stories to build a brand.

-He had a huge heart for this nonprofits mission.
+He had a huge heart for this nonprofit’s mission.
 They were an educational nonprofit that was changing communities all over Asia.
-Zack knew that the organization couldn’t afford him so he donated all of his time.
+Zack knew that the organization couldn’t afford him, so he donated all of his time.

 The problem came when Zack could no longer help the organization.
-He had retired and his health kept him from being able to contribute any more.
+He had retired, and his health kept him from being able to contribute anymore.

 Don’t be just like Zack for your organization.
 Teach and mentor those who will replace you.
-Most of all help setup the organization to later afford to pay someone with your skills.
+Most of all, help set up the organization to afford later to pay someone with your skills.
 Help them understand how to budget for the organization with the next generation of leaders.